Louth Derby: Club structures

 Both teams have recovered from significant financial difficulties in the wake of the Celtic Tiger.
 Dundalk were close to extinction in 2012, but were saved when a local consortium stabilised and took over the club.
 Drogheda survived examinership after a court ruling in 2008, on the basis that they remain a semi-professional outfit until in a financially comfortable position to switch to a full time set up.
 This has contributed to the gap between the teams, as Dundalk became a fully professional team in 2017.

-Dundalk's ownership also contributes to the difference between the sides.
-They receive financial support from their owners, whereas Drogheda United are supporter-owned, and funded on a much smaller scale by their fans.
+Dundalk's ownership history has also contributed to the gulf between the sides in recent years.
+Dundalk have received financial backing from their owners since 2012, whereas Drogheda United were supporter-owned between 2008 and 2023, and funded on a much smaller scale by their fans.
+However, in 2023, American consortium Trivela Group finalised their plans to purchase Drogheda United which means the club is set to receive a larger playing budget heading into the next few seasons.